 How to Verify Tooltip with Selenium WebDriver using Java

-Tooltips usually a ‘title’ attribute to an element.
-The attribute value will be shown as a tooltip on mouse-hover which is a static text that gives information about the element with no styling.
-To implement these ‘tooltips’ there are many plugins available.
-With advanced tooltips, we can implement styling, images, links, and rendering by using JavaScript/ JQuery plugins or by using CSS Tooltips.
+Tooltips usually use a ‘title’ attribute for an element.
+The attribute value will be shown as a tooltip on mouse-hover, which is a static text providing information about the element with no styling.
+To verify tooltip functionality, we often check this attribute value.
+To implement these ‘tooltips,’ there are many plugins available.
+With advanced tooltips, we can implement styling, images, links, and rendering by using JavaScript/JQuery plugins or CSS Tooltips.

 • To verify or access the static tooltips that are implemented using the HTML ‘title’ attribute, we simply use the method getAttribute(“title”) of the WebElement.
 For verification, we compare the returned value of this method (tooltip text) with an expected value.